to the Games

 local transportation, meals and events)

-The event will take place in venues
+The event will take place at venues in Toronto

 3 Athlete Villages at Colleges and Universities in Toronto